ShmulTomer/TowerDefense/README.md

 to learn how to set up a basic button and its clicking method using ViewBinding.
     * The video is done in Kotlin, but the ViewBinding features are different in Java.
 See the Java version [here](https://developer.android.com/topic/libraries/view-binding#java).
+    * Make sure to edit build.gradle for ViewBinding!
+It's in the gitignore so it won't be pushed to github, so make sure you edit it on your local device
 2. Instead of using System.out.println to test if things are working, use Log.d("tag", "message") and the output will be in Logcat; search up the tag name